An infinite class of quantum codes derived from duadic constacyclic codes: Background

-where A common and also computationally efficient approach to represent an $a$-constacyclic code with the generator polynomial $g(x)$ is by its {\em defining set}, which is $A \subseteq \Omega_a$ such that:
+A common and also computationally efficient approach to represent an $a$-constacyclic code over $\F_4$ with the generator polynomial $g(x)$ is by its {\em defining set}, which is $A \subseteq \Omega_a$ such that:

-It is easy to see that the defining set of an $a$-constacyclic code is a unique (as $\alpha$ is already fixed) union of $4$-cyclotomic cosets modulo $tn$.
+Defining set of an $a$-constacyclic code is a unique (as $\alpha$ is already fixed) union of $4$-cyclotomic cosets modulo $tn$.

 Note also that $\ord(\omega)=\ord(\omega^2)=3$ and by \cite[Corollary 3]{aydin2017} the families of $\omega$-constacyclic and $\omega^2$-constacyclic codes of length $n$ over $\F_4$ are monomially equivalent.
-That is, they share the same parameters and various other identical features, such as the weight distribution.
+That is, one is obtained from the other by permuting and rescaling the coordinates by a nonzero value.
+Monomially equivalent codes share the same parameters and various other identical features, such as the weight distribution.
 Therefore, from now on, we only consider $\omega$-constacyclic codes in our discussions.
 Monomial equivalence of cyclic and constacyclic codes over $\F_4$ is discussed below.

 \begin{theorem} Let $n$ be a positive odd integer.
-If $\gcd(3,n)=1$, then $\omega$-constacyclic and cyclic codes of length $n$ over $\F_4$ are monomially equivalent. \end{theorem} \begin{proof} The proof follows from \cite[Theorem 15]{bierbrauer}. \end{proof}
+If $\gcd(3,n)=1$, then $\omega$-constacyclic and cyclic codes of length $n$ over $\F_4$ are monomially equivalent. \end{theorem} \begin{proof} The proof follows from \cite[Theorem 15]{bierbrauer}. $\square$\end{proof}

 Thus only when $3\mid n$, the families of $\omega$-constacyclic codes and cyclic codes of length $n$ over $\F_4$ can have different parameters.
-Motivated by this result, for the rest of this paper, we only consider cyclic codes of length $n$ over $\F_4$ when $\gcd(3,n)=1$, and we consider both families separately for other lengths.
+Motivated by this result and the fact that both of the mentioned monomial equivalences preserve the Hermitian inner product, for the rest of this paper, we only consider cyclic codes of length $n$ over $\F_4$ when $\gcd(3,n)=1$, and we consider both families separately for other lengths.